Kafka

 SSL Encryption

-SSL uses private-key/certificates pairs which are used during the SSL handshake process.
+SSL uses private-key/certificate pairs which are used during the SSL handshake process.

 # Configure the password, truststore, and keystore